Sunday, March 23, 2025

 STUDENT: We talked about the genre, but who is your target audience?

 TEACHER: My target audience is young adults and independent film fans who like psychological thrillers.
-In my blog, I talked about how Fallen Rhythm explores ambition and the pressure to keep going even when it hurts.
+In my blog, I talked about how Fallen Rhythm explores desire and the pressure to keep going even when it hurts.
 That’s something a lot of young people relate to, especially students, athletes, and artists who push themselves to succeed.
 I looked at films like Black Swan (2010), which also explores physical and mental strain in an artistic setting.

 STUDENT: How did you make sure your film connects with that audience?